DidlDimpfe/Automatic-Crafting-Table-Plugin/README.md

 enabled: true
 crafting-table-ui-display: 'Automatic Crafting Table Recipe'
 crafting-table-ui-space-display: 'space'
-crafting-table-timer: 4</pre>
+crafting-table-timer: 4
+crafting-table-ui-need-permission: false</pre>

 <p>The field "enabled" can be set either to true or false to enable or disable the plugin.</p>
-<p>The field "crafting-table-ui-display" is the menu name of the menu that opens when you shift and left click on a crafting table.
+<p>The field "crafting-table-ui-display" is the menu name of the menu that opens when you shift and left-click on a crafting table.
 Color codes supported.</p>
-<p>The field "crafting-table-ui-space-display" is the name of the Black-Stained-Glass-Paines wich serve as  a placeholder of the menu that opens when you shift and left click on a crafting table.
+<p>The field "crafting-table-ui-space-display" is the name of the Black-Stained-Glass-Panes which serve as  a placeholder of the menu that opens when you shift and left-click on a crafting table.
 Color codes supported.</p>
 <p>The field "crafting-table-timer" is a number of the time how long your crafting table needs to craft items.
-The nunmber is in minecraft ticks.
+The number is in minecraft ticks.
 For instance: 20 minecraft ticks = 1 second.</p>
+<p>The field "crafting-table-ui-need-permission" can be set either to true or false to make players need to have the "crafting-table-ui" permission to open the automatic crafting table ui.</p>

 <h2>PlaceholderAPI</h2>

 <p>"automaticcraftingtableTables" returns an int of how many crafting tables are registered.</p>
-<p>"automaticcraftingtableUsedRecipes" returns an String of all items that has been crafted automatically with the plugin.</p>
+<p>"automaticcraftingtableUsedRecipes" returns a String of all items that has been crafted automatically with the plugin.</p>